This is specifically for K. Lumpur, Selangor, Johor, and P. Pinang.

 Sports and Leisure Activities

-- Organizing tournaments / competitions in the MCO area according to the Sports Bubble model is limited to the organization of the Malaysian Football League (MFL), Malaysian Hockey League (MHL) and Sepak Takraw League (STL) only without the presence of spectators.
+- Organizing friend tournaments / competitions / matches according to the Sports Bubble model is RESTRICTED to the organising of the Malaysian Football League (MFL), Malaysian Hockey League (MHL) and Sepak Takraw League (STL) only without the presence of spectators.

 - Official and Informal Ceremonies of Government and Private Societies, Social events such as wedding ceremonies and engagement ceremonies, aqiqah, doa selamat, tahlil, birthday celebrations, reunions, retreats and other social events are NOT ALLOWED.